Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Deep Learning-based Data Hiding Techniques

 \subsection{Data Hiding Detection and Removal Mechanisms}

-As data hiding techniques improve, so do strategies for detecting and/or removing said data.
-Detection mechanisms are of particular important in steganography, as the field of steganalysis exists to detect and extract secret messages.
-Protecting against data detection in watermarking is less important than in steganography, as long as said data cannot be altered or removed from the cover media.
-This is because the primary purpose of watermarking is to identify the owners of the media – the hidden data is an ID, not a secret message that should be kept secure.
-Therefore, the focus of adversaries in watermarking is on the removal or degradation of the watermark without altering the original cover media.
+Improved data hiding techniques have led to the development of more advanced strategies for detecting and removing hidden data.
+In the context of steganography, the field of steganalysis is devoted to identifying and extracting covert messages.
+Unlike steganography, watermarking is primarily intended for identifying the owner of the media rather than hiding secret messages.
+As a result, preventing the detection of data in watermarking is less critical, as long as the data cannot be modified or removed from the cover media.
+In watermarking, adversaries are more concerned with removing or degrading the watermark without altering the original cover media.
 It is important to understand the goals and methods of adversaries in data hiding depending on the application, since these scenarios should be mitigated by the data hiding strategy.